Indian court declines to lengthen jail time for Delhi gang rape convict

 In 2012, the man and five adult companions lured the 23-year-old trainee physiotherapist and her male friend onto a bus in the Indian capital, where they repeatedly raped the woman and beat both with a metal bar before dumping them on to a road.

 The woman died two weeks later of her injuries.
-Four of the adults were sentenced to death while the fifth hanged himelf in prison.
+Four of the adults were sentenced to death while the fifth hanged himself in prison.
 The death sentences have not yet been carried out.

 Police accused the teenager of being violent, and said he pulled out part of the woman's intestines with his hands.